Life Insurance Explained

-Level premiums throughout a given period of time (10-30 years is the industry standard)
+Level premiums throughout a given period of time (10-30 years is the industry standard).

-Some companies offer term policies that are not level, and actually increase in premium as you get older
+Some companies offer term policies that are not level, and actually increase in premium as you get older.

-Lower cost at lower ages, and once you reach age 65, the price begins to grow exponentially
+Lower cost at lower ages, and once you reach age 65, the price begins to grow exponentially.

-High payout amounts for a lower cost
+High pay-out amounts for a lower cost.

-Some companies may offer blended products
+Some companies may offer blended products.

 What is Whole Life Insurance?

-Whole Life Insurance is often referred to a permanent life insurance plan.
+Whole life insurance is often referred to a permanent life insurance plan.
 This product comes with the ability to receive dividends and also, helps the policy grow overtime.
 This type of coverage can take care of you throughout your whole life, build equity, and be used to help you exceed your retirement goals.
 Let's take a look at the features of whole life:

-The ability to build equity and withdraw the equity, when the time comes
+The ability to build equity and withdraw the equity, when the time comes.

-The ability to receive dividends
+The ability to receive dividends.

-Creditor protection, which is a death benefit, grown over time
+Creditor protection, which is a death benefit, grown over time.

-A cash value pool, which can be borrowed
+A cash value pool, which can be borrowed.

-The ability to purchase riders that allow for additional benefits
+The ability to purchase riders that allow for additional benefits.

-Why is the Cash Value Important?
+Why is the Cash Value in Whole Life Insurance Important?

-The term cash value might be unfamiliar to you, but it is actually quite simple.
+The cash value might be unfamiliar to you, but it is actually quite simple.
 Think of it this way:

 Difference between Term & Whole Life Insurance